MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-csh/csh-conversation-control.md

 ## Customer summary

 The Customer summary page displays details about a customer with whom you interact.
-When you are conversing with more than one customer simultaneously, and when you switch from one chat conversation to another, you need to refresh the Customer summary page to get the details of the customer to whom you switched.
+When you are conversing with more than one customer simultaneously, and when you switch from one chat conversation to another, the customer session details are fetched according to the context.

+Also, you can manually refresh the Customer summary page to get the details of the customer when switching from one customer session to another.
 Use the Refresh button to refresh the Customer summary page to get relevant details about the customer based on chat conversations with the customer.

  > [!div class=mx-imgBorder]
  > ![Session overview refresh button in the communication panel](../../media/csh-cc-options-refresh-session-overview-customer360.png "Session overview refresh button in the communication panel")